-Previously, Higman worked on evaluations of the Hawaii Healthy Start program and Maryland home visiting programs and on a national study of the scale-up of observational measures in home visiting.
-She also focused on global health research and policy related to maternal and child health in low-resource settings.
+Before joining JBA, Higman worked on evaluations of the Hawaii Healthy Start program and Maryland home visiting programs and on a national study of the scale-up of observational measures in home visiting.
+For 10 years, she focused on global health research and policy related to maternal and child health in low-resource settings.
 She received a Ph.D. in public health and an M.A. in government from Johns Hopkins University.
 She is an associate faculty member in the Department of Population, Family and Reproductive Health at the Johns Hopkins Bloomberg School of Public Health.